B I O G R A P H Y

 The Legend of Sleepy Hollow, premiered at Michigan State University under the baton of Raphael Jimenez.
 Withem was recently

-Alumit Zeldes.
-Future commissions include an orchestral work, a saxophone quartet, a song cycle, and a trio for flute, percussion, and
+include a saxophone quartet, a song cycle, and a trio for flute, percussion, and piano.

 Withem's education began with playing the trumpet at age thirteen, and continued with musical studies at Appalachian State